 Being an entrepreneur can feel like death by a thousand subscriptions.
-In my business, I prioritize finding free solutions for myself and my clients to cut down on the money going out every month.
+At LovecraftVA we prioritize finding free resources to cut down on the money going out every month.
 Today I’m going to focus on free resources for social media management.
 If you’re interested in more training on how I use these tools reach out today.

 Buffer is a great all-around social media tool.
 I’ve been using this platform for at least 3 years and I set it up for most of my clients.
 Buffer is a 3rd party app that connects to Facebook, Instagram, Linked In, Pinterest, & Twitter and allows you to schedule automatic postings for a future date.
 This tool is a great way to free up your time.
 No more manual posting every day.
 Now there are tons of platforms out there that will let you schedule your social media content.
 I like Buffer because they offer a free plan that connects to 3 social media accounts and allows 10 scheduled posts at any given time.
 This works incredibly well for new and established businesses.